-Antonio Di Donato was born in Casanova, Italy.
-He grew up watching classic western movies and “spaghetti westerns.”
-He enjoyed reading the adventures of Tex Willer, a very popular Italian western comic book hero.
-Playing cowboys and Indians left him with a scar in his knee from a younger brother’s homemade arrow and another scar on his forehead from the same brother’s Indian spear.
-He has always loved horses.
-His boyhood dream was to live with Indians and ride with the Cowboys.
+Antonio Di Donato was born in Casanova di Carinola, Italy.
+He grew up watching classic western movies and “spaghetti westerns” (proud that they were filmed in Italy).
+Antonio also enjoyed reading the adventures of Tex Willer, a very popular Italian western comic book hero.
+When he was younger, playing Cowboys and Indians left him with a scar on his knee from a younger brothers homemade arrow and another scar on his forehead from the same brothers Indian spear.
+Antonio also has always loved horses.
+When his youngest brother was born, he walked to the store and bought a little toy horse and carriage for him.
+In his teens his mother allowed him to paint a large picture of horses running through water on one of the walls in their home.
+His boyhood dream was to live with Indians and ride with the cowboys.

-He was attracted to art as a child, drawing charcoal pictures on the courtyard at his grandfather’s home.
-Antonio’s talent was recognized early.
-He was scheduled to enter the Art Academy, but his education was interrupted by the death of his father.
+Antonio was attracted to art as a child, drawing charcoal pictures of the courtyard at his grandfathers home.
+Antonios talent was recognized early.
+He was scheduled to enter an art academy but his education was interrupted by the death of his father.
 Several years later, Antonio enrolled at the Institute of Art at Il Castello in Milan, Italy.
-He also studied and trained with several well-known artists in Italy and in the United States.
-Antonio’s interest in the cultures and history of the American West is a favorite hobby.
-He has tried to incorporate into his life the ideals of respect and admiration for nature, not to be ashamed of hard work, that all things are spiritual in nature, to never give up; to be proud of one’s self, to be simple and direct.
+He also studied and trained with several well-known artists in Milan.

 Antonios interest in the cultures and history of the American West is a favorite hobby.
 He has tried to incorporate into his life the ideals of respect and admiration for nature, hard work, to never give up, and to be proud of ones talent.
 Ultimately, Antonio hopes his art will reflect his love and appreciation for the nature, animals, and peoples of the American West.